Country selection

 In accordance with the Guinea-PHC, Guinea’s ethical standards promote respect for all human beings and safeguard the rights of research participants.
 The Guinea-PHC states that a participant’s rights must also be clearly addressed in the informed consent form (ICF) and during the informed consent process.
 GIN-6 requires the principal investigator to respect the fundamental ethical principles of research involving human beings.

-Per GIN-17, Guinea is implementing the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
+Per GIN-17, Guinea is required to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).

 The Right to Participate, Abstain, or Withdraw

-As set forth in the Guinea-PHC and GIN-7, a potential research participant or the legal representative(s) or guardian(s) should be informed that participation is voluntary and that the participant may refuse to participate or withdraw from the research study at any time.
+As set forth in the Guinea-PHC and GIN-7, a potential research participant or legal representative/guardian should be informed that participation is voluntary and that the participant may refuse to participate or withdraw from the research study at any time.

 The Right to Information

-As delineated in the Guinea-PHC and GIN-7, a potential research participant and/or the legal representative(s) or guardian(s) has/have the right to be informed about the nature and purpose of the research study, study procedures, obligations associated with the participant’s participation, any potential benefits or risks, and any compensation for participation or injury/treatment.
+As delineated in the Guinea-PHC and GIN-7, a potential research participant or legal representative/guardian has the right to be informed about the nature and purpose of the research study, study procedures, obligations associated with the participant’s participation, any potential benefits or risks, and any compensation for participation or injury/treatment.

 The Right to Privacy and Confidentiality